 Or, dive deep into the section you like:-

-A good video for your nonprofit should showcase problems that affect society and explain how your organization is working to solve them.
+A good video for your nonprofit should showcase societal problems and explain how your organization works to solve them.

 The length of any video depends on the message and the approach you wish to take.

 Nonprofit explainer videos might not need a lot of time to explain pollution but might need a little more than a couple of minutes to explain complex geopolitical climates.

 As we have covered, people can be skeptical of non-profit causes and cautious.